NannyML/nannyml/docs/guides/data_drift.rst

 .. image:: ../_static/drift-guide-stacked-workday.svg

 NannyML highlights the areas with possible data drift.
-Here, the ``tenure`` feature has two alerts that are false positives.
+Here, the ``tenure`` feature has two alerts that are false positives, from a model monitoring point of view.
 That is so because the measure of the drift, as shown by the KS d-statistic is very low.
 This is in conrast to the alerts for the ``public_transportation_cost`` for example, where the KS d-statistc grows significantly.
 The features ``distance_from_office``, ``salary_range``, ``public_transportation_cost``,